XHiddenProjects/WebServerAI/README.md

                     "help":"Gives the list of commands",
                     "clear":"Clears out the entire history or a certain index", "info":"Returns the AI information",
-                    "connect":"Connects you to another page"
+                    "connect":"Connects you to another page",
+                    "preview": "Previews the page"
                 },
                 "clipboard":{
                     "success":"Copied to clipboard",